-To associate a csv file with a template page you add another tag anywhere into the page in the form [csv=filename].
+To associate a CSV file with a template page you add some text anywhere into the page in the form [csv=filename].
 That will be removed in the processed and displayed page.

 If you change the spreadsheet content simply convert it to a CSV file and upload it again and the system will use the new sheet.

 There are some limitations to this, the main one being that you can’t generally enter carriage returns into a spreadsheet as it jumps to the next cell, but for things described in a few words and numbers it works fine.